 McKinsey estimates that Agentic Commerce could generate $3 to $5 trillion globally by 2030 (McKinsey).
 In the US B2C retail sector alone, AI agents could orchestrate $900 billion to $1 trillion in revenue (McKinsey).
 Gartner additionally predicts that AI agents will control $15 trillion in B2B purchasing volumes by 2028 (Gartner).

-For practical implementation, this means: 84% of e-commerce businesses are already integrating AI or planning to (Envive.ai).
+For practical implementation, this means: only 17% of organizations have deployed AI agents so far, yet more than 60% plan to do so within the next two years - the most aggressive adoption curve among all measured technologies (Gartner).
 88% of executives are expanding their AI budgets specifically for agentic capabilities (PwC).
 Those who do not act now risk falling behind.
 Our AI automation solutions help you leverage this development for your shop.

 What your automated dashboard could look like: